cyberbotics/webots/docs/guide/robotino3.md

   ]
 ```

-And in [WorldInfo](../reference/worldinfo.md) the coordinateSystem must be set to "NUE".

 #### robotino3.wbt

 ![robotino3.wbt.png](images/robots/robotino3/robotino3.wbt.thumbnail.jpg) This simulation shows a Robotino 3 moving in an industrial environment using a Braitenberg algorithm using the information received by its nine infrared sensors.